wiz-lang/wiz/readme.md

 The type of bank of `bank` determines what kind of declarations can be placed there.

 - `vardata` is uninitialized RAM. useful for variables that can be written to and read back at runtime.
 Because this section is uninitialized, variables declared here must be assigned a value at execution time.
 Because of these limitations, compiled code and and constant data cannot be placed here.
 - `prgdata` is ROM used for program code and constants.
+Cannot be written to.
 - `constdata` is ROM used for constants and program code.
+Cannot be written to.
 - `chrdata` is ROM used for character / tile graphic data.
 This type of bank has a special meaning on platforms like the NES, where character data is on a separate memory bus.
 It is otherwise the same as `constdata`.
 - The distinction between `prgdata` and `constdata` will only exist on Harvard architectures, where the program and constant data live on separate buses.
 Otherwise, just use it for clarifying the purpose of ROM banks, if it matters.
 - `varinitdata` is initialized RAM.
 Useful for programs with code and data that get uploaded to RAM.

 The size of a `bank` is the number of bytes that it will hold.
 Exceeding this size limitation is considered an error.